-Unit Code CSC/ N 0211 Unit Title (Task) Weld joints of fabricated metal products using the submerged arc welding (SAW) machine Description This unit covers welding of joints of fabricated metal products using the submerged arc welding (SAW) machine.
+Unit Code CSC/N0211 ard Unit Title (Task) Weld joints of fabricated metal products using the submerged arc welding (SAW) machine National Occupational Standard Description This unit covers welding of joints of fabricated metal products using the submerged arc welding (SAW) machine.
 It includes setting up and operating SAW machine as per welding procedure specification (WPS).
-This involves setting-up and preparing for operations, interpreting the right information from the WPS, obtaining the right consumables and raw materials, etc. The candidate will be expected to work with a minimum of supervision, taking personal responsibility for own actions, quality and accuracy of the work they carry out.
-Scope This unit/task covers following: Working safely Preparing for welding operations Carrying out welding operations Testing of output Dealing with contingencies

-Performance Criteria(PC) w.r.t. the Scope
+This involves setting-up and preparing for operations, interpreting the right information from the WPS, obtaining the right consumables and raw materials, etc. Scope This unit/task covers the following: Work safely Prepare for welding operations Carry out welding operations Test of output Deal with contingencies Performance Criteria(PC) w.r.t. the Scope regulations and guidelines work safely at all times, complying with health and safety and other relevant regulations and guidelines PC2.
+PC3.
+PC4 procedure Prepare for welding operationsTo be PC5.PC6.PC7.PC8.PC9.PC10PC11 competent, the user/individual on the job must be able to: interpret weld procedure data sheets specifications confirm that the machine is set up and operating correctly, ready for the joining operations to be carried out check the installation has been approved for production check supplies of components and consumables are adequate and correctly prepared Components: AC or DC current supply; wire straightener; wire feed rolls; flux supply and hopper; indicators; wire reel; heads (torch)